Devangi82387/WanderLust/README.md

 ## 🚀 Key Features

-- **Listings**
+- **Listings Management**
-  Create, edit, and delete your listings with image and location support.
+  Users can create, edit, and delete property or travel destination listings with images and details.

-- **Reviews**
-  Leave reviews for your favourite destinations and view reviews from others.

-- **Search and Filter**
+- **Search & Filter**
-  Easily find listings based on your preferences like price, location, and date.
+  Easily search listings based on user preferences and filter results dynamically.

+- **Reviews System**
+  Share your experience by leaving reviews on your favorite destinations.

 - **User Authentication**
-  Secure sign-up, login, and logout functionality using Passport.js and sessions.
+  Secure sign-up, login, and logout using Passport.js and session management.

+- **Interactive Maps**
+  Integrated with Mapbox API to display geolocated listings.

+- **Image Upload & Storage**
+  Upload images using Multer and store them securely with Cloudinary.

+- **MVC Architecture**
+  Clean, modular codebase following the Model-View-Controller pattern.

+- **Robust Error Handling**
+  Custom error pages and friendly messages ensure a smooth user experience.

 ---